Afif13/CSS-Tip/content/rhombus-image/index.md

 ---
 layout: layouts/post.njk
-title: A Rhombus shape with rounded corners for your images
+title: A Rhombus shape with rounded corners
-description: 3 lines of code to create a rhombus shape for your image
+description: 3 lines of code to create a rhombus shape with rounded corners
 date: 2023-05-29
 tags: posts
 ---